17 Types Of Rakes (Uses & Pictures)

 Root rake attached to power equipment

 Root rakes are used for two primary purposes.
 Of course, you can use them to move large debris such as branches or even small trees.
-The primary advantage of these types of rakes, though, is that they’re strong enough to tear roots and tree stumps from the ground in no time at all.
+The primary advantage of these types, though, is that they’re strong enough to tear roots and tree stumps from the ground in no time at all.

 Pond Rake